Slide 1

 The Tracheostomy course is designed to be delivered on-site at a venue chosen by the participants.
-The course has a duration of 4 hours and is priced at £875 for a maximum of 8 learners.
 Upon successful completion of the course, participants will receive a Certificate of Competency from FRT.

 This course is specifically mapped to the National Occupational Standard SFHDYS3.
 The SFHDYS3 standard sets the guidelines and requirements for tracheostomy care in a particular industry or context.
 By aligning the course with this standard, it ensures that participants receive training that meets industry benchmarks and expectations related to tracheostomy care.